 \section{Conclusion}

+A new online anomaly detector has been described that aims at controlling FDR of the full time series at a prescribed level $\alpha$.
+The main challenges tackled by the new detector are: \begin{itemize} \item Empirical $p$-values: it clearly identifies and fulfills conditions on the calibration set cardinality (used for computing empirical p-values) ensuring the FDR control.
+By contrast in situations where empirical p-values are used with no care about these conditions, then FDR is not be controlled at a prescribed level.

-In this article, an online anomaly detector that aims to have a better control of the FDR at a given level $\alpha$ has been proposed.
-The research has been developed to tackle two issues: \begin{itemize} \item the empirical $p$-values: it ensures conditions on the calibration cardinality to ensure FDR control when using Benjamini-Hochberg. \item and the online detection: it ensures a global control of the FDR through local control of the mFDR of subseries, using a modified version of the BH-procedure. \end{itemize}
+\item Online detection: it ensures the FDR control of the full time series (global control) by means of the local control of mFDR of sub-series, using a modified version of the BH-procedure. \end{itemize}

-The results of our research is the assessment of our proposal from the theoretical point of view and from empirical experiments.
-Our method has been compared with a method from the state of the art.
-It shows the strong capability for ensuring control of the FDR even in the case of empirical $p$-values.
-The major drawback and improvement path of our method is it relies on non-robust $p$-value estimation.
+The theoretical guarantees developed in the present work are mainly established under the independence assumption, where the tightest control is made possible.
+However some results on the FDR control are also derived under dependence assumptions such as the PRDS property.
+The reported empirical experiments highlight the ability of the new procedure to control FDR of the full time series, while it also clearly emphasizes the sensitivity of the procedure with respect to its hyper-parameters or the features of the underlying probability distribution of the data.